Code-Institute-Submissions/Milestone-Project-37/README.md

 Home button is stylised through Font Awesome.

 * Form (Bootstrap 4.4.1)
 On the contact page, the form is used to collect user contact info.
-Form submission is currnetly empty.
+Form submission is currently empty.